 - Most J-1 scholars are considered nonresidents for tax purposes for the first two calendar years in the U.S.

 - J-1 scholars usually become residents for federal tax purposes after being present in the U.S. for two (out of the past six) calendar years, including any prior time spent as an F-1 or J-1 visa holder.

 - If you hold another nonimmigrant status, your tax filing status will be determined by the substantial presence test.

 How Can OISS Assist You?

-By the end of February, OISS will provide all F-1 and J-1 students and scholars who are nonresident tax filers will receive an email with information about how to access the tax preparation software Sprintax.
+By the end of February, OISS will email all F-1 and J-1 students and scholars who are nonresident tax filers instructions to access the tax preparation software Sprintax.
 This software will help you prepare your federal tax return.
-For an additional fee, Sprintax can assist you in preparing your state income tax form.
+For an additional fee, Sprintax can assist you in preparing your state income tax return.
 OISS staff are not tax experts and therefore cannot help you prepare your return.